Role of feedback

 USA Charters of Freedom

-US Constitution is a “syntax bonanza”, that is, an exceptionally rich resource.
-We cannot have language forms that are hundreds of years aged, to learn modern grammar, but we can update the language form.
-Feel welcome to my notes on the linguistic update.
-More
+The US Constitution is a “syntax bonanza”, that is, an exceptionally rich resource.
+We cannot have language forms that are hundreds of years aged to learn modern grammar, but we can update the language form. ■More

 A New People

 We are not developing a conspiracy theory, as Americans would have to practice a regime in own country, to try dictating the world, and to imagine the people willing is not only a little too hard.
-On the side of meaning: Virgil wrote for Octavian Augustus, who had Cicero proscribed and executed.
-The Framers might have used the poetry to learn Latin, but would they have followed it for the word sense in the US Great Seal? ■More
+The Seal says a new people, not a new order. ■More

 Flowing Colors ■My Spring